TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-ambariserverrunningonbothheadnodes.md

     cloudEnvironments="public"
 />

+# Ambari Service is running on both headnodes

-# We ran diagnostics on your resource and found an issue
+## We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
 The HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> has Ambari server running on both headnodes: <!--$Host-->[Host]<!--/$Host-->